 - 1.16.
 Concentrate specialty retail and complementary entertainment, restaurant, and civic uses along street frontages that face the Historic Downtown Core area. - 1.17.
-Require commercial ground floors on Fraser Highway, Glover Road, 203 Street north of 54A Avenue, Logan Avenue and 206 Street, and on Douglas Crescent west of 206 Street and 56 Avenue west of Eastleigh Crescent. - 1.18.
+Require commercial ground floors on Fraser Highway, Glover Road, 203 Street, Logan Avenue and 206 Street, and on Douglas Crescent west of 206th Street, and 56th Avenue west of Eastleigh Crescent. - 1.18.
 Permit buildings over 4 storeys but maintain a four storey height for buildings or portions of buildings fronting Fraser Highway east of 206th Street. - 1.19.
 Strongly encourage assembly of properties to create viable redevelopment parcels.

-- 1.20.
-Require new development on the Casino site to be master planned.
+- Require new development on the Casino site to be master planned.
 This new development shall front Fraser Highway and Glover Road, and front and enhance Innes Corners Plaza.
-Hotel, restaurant, brew/pub, gathering/meeting/gallery spaces and other related active uses are strongly encouraged adjacent to Glover Road, Fraser Highway, and Innes Corners Plaza. - 1.21.
-Revitalize or replace Innes Corners Plaza as a part of redevelopment on the Casino site.
-Relocation of Innes Corners Plaza to the Civic Centre may be considered, provided public open space and existing mature trees are maintained at the northwest corner of Fraser Highway and Glover Road. - 1.22.
-Create a new public open space near 206 Street and Fraser Highway through future development, to reinforce this area as an eastern gateway to the Historic Downtown Core. - 1.23.
+Hotel, restaurant, brew/pub, gathering/meeting/ gallery spaces and other related active uses are strongly encouraged adjacent to Glover Road, Fraser Highway, and Innes Corners Plaza. - Revitalize or replace Innes Corners Plaza as a part of redevelopment on 1.21. the Casino site.
+Relocation of Innes Corners Plaza to the Civic Centre may be considered, provided public open space and existing mature trees are maintained at the northwest corner of Fraser Highway and Glover Road. - Create a new public open space near 206 Street and Fraser Highway through future development, to reinforce this area as an eastern gateway to the Historic Downtown Core. - 1.23.
 Require buildings, on properties fronting the north side of Eastleigh Crescent, to step down to four storeys at the north property line of these properties.